Menu

 Saliva drug testing is an emerging method to detect recent cocaine use.
 Cocaine and its metabolites can be detected in saliva for 12–48 hours after last use.
 Saliva testing is better at detecting very recent cocaine use compared to urine testing.

-1. The test subject rinses mouth with water 10 minutes before test.
+1. Prepare for collection: The test subject rinses mouth with water 10 minutes before test.
 No food or other objects should be in mouth.

-3. The collection pad is inserted into the test cassette.
+3. Insert into cassette: The collection pad is inserted into the test cassette.
 The tester times 5 minutes.

-4. At 5 minutes, the tester checks the indication window next to the “C” (cocaine) line.
+4. Read the result: At 5 minutes, the tester checks the indication window next to the “C” (cocaine) line.

-5. One red line means negative for cocaine.
+• One red line (at control line only): Negative for cocaine.
 Cocaine was not detected above the cutoff.

-6. Two red lines means positive for cocaine.
+• Two red lines: Positive for cocaine.
 Cocaine exceeded the cutoff level.

-7. No lines or a test line without a control line means an invalid result.
+• No lines or a test line without a control line: An invalid result.
+Proper saliva collection technique is important to get an adequate sample.

 Proper saliva collection technique is important to get an adequate sample.
 Food, blood, or other contaminants can affect results.
 Saliva cocaine tests are qualitative, giving a positive or negative result only.
 Quantitative confirmation requires laboratory analysis.